 How to make a DIY dried fruit garland made with dried oranges and cranberries for the Christmas tree.

-I've already shared my dried orange slice ornaments that I made, including easy instructions on how to dry orange slices.
+I've already shared the dried orange slice ornaments that I made, including easy instructions on how to dry orange slices.
 I loved them so much that I added a matching fruit garland.

 We just happened to move right around Christmas so, instead of taking our holiday decor out of the boxes we just packed, we put the top half of our tree up and handmade our decorations.